sechaparroc/SimpleModelingApp/README.md

 ![Example](https://github.com/sechaparroc/SimpleModelingApp/blob/main/images/camera.gif)

-## Basic shape transformations interaction
+## Basic shape transformation interactions

 Once a shape is added into the Main interactive area it could be translated, rotated and scaled by picking it and doing any of the following actions: